 In 2008, a number of Kansas community and business leaders teamed with former Kansas Secretary of State Jack H. Brier to build a Kansas-owned and Kansas-based life insurance company.
 In April of 2009, USAlliance Corporation began the journey, with two private placements to raise $990,000 in capital.
 In just 62 days our goal was met, and preparations began for a public offering.
 Between July of 2009 and February 2010, all 105 Kansas counties were surveyed, reaching out to business and community leaders throughout the state.
 From the thousands of interviews we conducted, 96 Kansans became Advisory Board Members of USAlliance Corporation.
-These Advisory Board Members became an integral part of our business plan, with three very specific tasks:
+These Advisory Board Members became an integral part of our business plan, and today we have 78 advisory board members.

 In March of 2010, the intrastate public offering began.
 By December of 2011, we had raised $6,595,000, and began our application for our life insurance charter from the Kansas Insurance Department.
 On January 2, 2012, USAlliance – Life and Security Company, a wholly owned subsidiary of USAlliance Corporation, was granted its life insurance charter.